adamsorbie/intro-to-HPC-course-2020/README.md

 Some material adapted from: HPC Carpentry - https://hpc-carpentry.github.io/hpc-intro/

-This course is an introduction to working in an HPC environment and will cover why we use this and the basics of, such as logging in and submitting jobs.
+This course is an introduction to working in an HPC environment and will cover why we use this and the basics of logging in and submitting jobs.

 ## What is a cluster?